MQ-Modernization-demo/mq01-src/xdocs/extra/tutorial2.md

 ---

-## Customizing the trigger template.
+## Customizing the trigger template

 Whereas the **trigger binding** gets the necessary data from the webhook event, its the **trigger template** marshals this, and other data, to run the